Unit 4 - Practice Quiz

 C. To remove the bias term

-D. To minimize the cost function by iteratively updating weights
+D. To maximize the cost function

 10 In Bayes' Rule, what does P(A|B) represent?